 Consider a home funeral.
 An increasing number of people are choosing to care for their dead at home, reducing the funeral industry's involvement or avoiding it altogether.
 Though home funerals are more work, many find them to be a satisfying and helpful part of the grieving process.

 Most states do allow individuals to act completely on their own -- or with the help of funeral "midwives" who are now available in many locations.
 But there are rules about how people may proceed.
 And a few states throw up roadblocks to acting independently, requiring that a funeral director handle the disposition of a deceased person.

 If you want to take an independent approach, you may want to do some more research.
-One good book is Caring for the Dead: Your Final Act of Love, by Lisa Carlson (Upper Access Press).
-It will help you understand how to take care of a body and what laws apply in your state.
+One good resource is Final Rights: Reclaiming the American Way of Death, by Lisa Carlson and Joshua Slocum (Upper Access Press).
+It can help you understand how to take care of a body and what laws apply in your state.

 Tell others what you want.
 Careful thought and planning won't do any good if your loved ones don't know what you want when the time comes.
 Nolo offers two good resources to help you document your wishes:

-Quicken WillMaker Plus .
-This software program lets you make a suite of important estate planning documents, including a final arrangements document that tells your survivors everything you want them to know about handling your body after death.
+Quicken WillMaker.
+WillMaker, available both as desktop software and as an online service, lets you make a suite of important estate planning documents, including a final arrangements document that tells your survivors everything you want them to know about handling your body after death.